top of page

 And with that, Pooh ambled off, honey pot in hand, ready to help his friend in a new, powerful way.
 Watching him go, I felt a deep sense of satisfaction.
 Sharing our stories may seem small, but it’s one of the most important tools in the Mental Health Warrior arsenal—a way to help without forcing, to offer hope without preaching, and to build connections that can last a lifetime.

 So, next time you’re faced with a friend in need, don’t shy away from sharing my story with them!
-It might just be the spark they need to start their own Mental Health Warrior journey and triumph over life’s challenges.
+It might just be the spark they need to start their own Mental Health Warrior journey and triumph over their life’s challenges!

 Bruce Schutter